umalabs/correlated-authorization/README.md

 Fig.&nbsp;5.&emsp;Data federation scenario
 </p>

-Third-party authorization servers.
+&emsp;The data federation with one-to-many topology uses third-party authorization servers.
+The requesting party can operate across many resource servers, each of which is governed by a different respective authority of resource owners.

-#### *C. Combined Federation Scenario*
+#### *C. Mesh Federation Scenario*

 &emsp;As the name suggests, the scenario illustrated in Figure&nbsp;6 allows multiple authorization servers to be linked to multiple identity providers.
 The client does not fall under the governance of the resource owner's respective authority nor the requesting party's respective authority.

 ![Scenario-3](./images/authority-boundaries-scenario-3.svg)

 <p class="figure">
-Fig.&nbsp;6.&emsp;Combined federation scenario
+Fig.&nbsp;6.&emsp;Mesh federation scenario
 </p>

-Third-party identity providers and third-party authorization servers.
+&emsp;The mesh federation with many-to-many topology uses third-party identity providers and third-party authorization servers.
+The requesting party can operate across many resource servers govern by many resource owners' respective authorities.

 ## VIII.
 Use Cases